matthewhughes934/py-unused-deps/README.md

 ## Usage

-    usage: py-unused-deps [-h] [-d DISTRIBUTION] [-v] [-i IGNORE] [-s SOURCE] [-e EXTRA]
+    usage: py-unused-deps [-h] [-d DISTRIBUTION] [-v] [-i IGNORE] [-s SOURCE] [-e EXTRA] [-r REQUIREMENT]

     options:
       -h, --help            show this help message and exit -d DISTRIBUTION, --distribution DISTRIBUTION
                             The distribution to scan for unused dependencies -v, --verbose
       -i IGNORE, --ignore IGNORE
                             Dependencies to ignore when scanning for usage.
 For example, you might want to ignore a linter that you run but don't import
       -s SOURCE, --source SOURCE
                             Extra directories to scan for python files to check for dependency usage -e EXTRA, --extra EXTRA
-                            Extra environment to consider when loading dependencies
+                            Extra environment to consider when loading dependencies -r REQUIREMENT, --requirement REQUIREMENT
+                            File listing extra requirements to scan for

 ### Distribution detection